Ford Foundation's Darren Walker gets France's highest honor

 “Darren Walker is the most influential arts policy grant maker and I would say thought leader in America, especially in the area of diversity and equity,” he said, adding that Walker's “dedication to the support of the arts and certainly artists is exceptional.”

+This story corrects the name of the National Gallery of Art.
+It is not the National Gallery of the Arts.

 Associated Press coverage of philanthropy and non-profits receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.
-For all of AP’s philanthropy coverage, visit https://apnews.com/hub/philanthropy.7 Tech Stocks That Will Lead the Way in 2022
+For all of AP’s philanthropy coverage, visit https://apnews.com/hub/philanthropy.7 Large-Cap Stocks to Help Navigate a Volatile Market

 .